Infineon/BlockchainSecurity2Go-Android/README.md

 ===

-This project contains an Android app showcasing interaction with the Ethereum Blockchain using the Infineon Blockchain Security 2Go starter kit NFC card.
+This project contains an Android app showcasing interaction with the Ethereum blockchain using the Infineon Blockchain Security 2Go starter kit NFC card.

-Currently three main features are available to demonstrate signing of Ethereum transactions using the Infineon NFC card.
+Currently three main features are available to demonstrate signing of Ethereum transactions using the Infineon Blockchain Security 2Go starter kit NFC card:
 - sending ETH
 - sending ERC-20 tokens
-- Interacting with an example smart contract (voting demo) deployed an the Ethereum blockchain
+- Interacting with an example smart contract (voting demo) deployed an the Ethereum blockchain.

 How it works
 ---